 In patients who have not previously received lamivudine therapy, development of resistance with entecavir therapy only rarely occurs.
 In contrast, patients with prior lamivudine therapy and lamivudine resistance development resistance when treated with entecavir at a significant rate, even when the higher 1.0 mg/day dose of entecavir is used.
-It appears that entecavir resistance results from a "2-hit" mechanism, with the first hit involving lamivudine-associated mutations (that result in the selection of these strains during treatment with entecavir because they are less susceptible to entecavir) and the second hit consisting of additional entecavir mutations that develop in these prior selected strains.
+It appears that entecavir resistance results from a "2-hit" mechanism, with the first hit involving selection of lamivudine-associated mutations and the second hit consisting of additional entecavir mutations that develop in these prior selected strains.
 Obvious virologic failure does not generally occur until the second set of mutations develop.
-The most common resistance patterns observed with entecavir are the quadruple mutation patterns: I169T + L180M + M204V + M250V or L180M + T184G + S202I + M204V.
+The most common resistance patterns observed with entecavir are the quadruple mutation patterns: I169T + L180M + M204V + M250V or L180M + T184G + S202I + M204V[4,20].
 Other resistance patterns have been identified, but occur less frequently.
-When full entecavir resistance occurs, adding tenofovir is recommended, but limited clinical data are available.
-Adding adefovir is also an option, but usually not recommended because it is less potent than tenofovir.
+When full entecavir resistance occurs, adding tenofovir is recommended, but limited clinical data are available[2,21].
+Adding adefovir is also an option, but usually only recommended if tenofovir is not available.

 Management of Adefovir Resistance

 The development of adefovir resistance is most often associated with the N236T and/or A181T/V mutations.
 These mutations generate partial cross-resistance to tenofovir, but apparently do not cause resistance to entecavir.
 Isolates with the N236T show in vitro susceptibility to lamivudine whereas those with A181T/V show resistance.
 In patients who develop adefovir resistance, there are several options.
-One option is to add entecavir if the patient has not received prior lamivudine therapy.
-For patients with prior lamivudine exposure, switching to tenofovir plus entecavir, or the more convenient tenofovir-emtricitabine (Truvada) fixed-drug combination is probably the best option.
-Tenofovir has a higher barrier to resistance and greater potency compared to adefovir.
+One option is to switch to entecavir or tenofovir if the patient has not received prior lamivudine, with the entecavir switch preferred in those with high-level viremia.
+For patients with prior lamivudine exposure, switching to tenofovir is preferred.
+Tenofovir has a higher barrier to resistance and greater potency compared with adefovir.

 Management of Tenofovir Resistance